List of castles in County Kerry

 County Kerry, Ireland is home to a wide range of fortified castle structures.
 The castles below are referenced by the Irish National Grid on Ordnance Survey maps.

 Overview

 Castles and maps listed below are sourced mainly from the Discovery (Irish TV) series.
-The series attributed the maps below (Scale: 1:50 000) to Ordnance Survey, the Irish national mapping agency.
+The series attributed the maps below (Scale: 1:50 000) to Ordnance Survey Ireland, the former Irish national mapping agency.
 Most of the listed castles and forts clearly indicated on the maps and are accessible to walkers and the general public.
 Some maps use the older SCALE 1:126,720 from the series published in 1986.